CFC-Servers/WispJS/README.md

 Everything you normally do in your Wisp panel is fully replicable using this library.

+Here are some ideas:
+- **Automatic GMod addon updater**
+  - Using the `gitClone`/`gitPull`/`filesearch` methods.
+You can even compare commits to generatea diff with the github api
+  - We use a custom _(public, but not documented)_ GitHub action to automatically update Git addons on all of our servers
+- **Remote log storage/analyzing**
+  - Using the console callbacks on the `socket` interface, you can run a callback any time anything is printed to the console.
+  - At CFC, we use this to send our server logs to Datadog
+  - You could also use this to respond to engine messages that you couldn't see in-game.
+For example, we used to use this to delete entities that would spam "ignoring unreasonable position" messages.
+We also used this to detect game exploits and respond to them in ways we couldn't from in-game.
+  - CFC also uses this feature to save full console output to log files _(which isn't otherwise possible on panels like Physgun at the moment)_
+- **Backups**
+  - You can use the `Backups` interface to run a normal backup, or you can use the `Filesystem` interface to manually compress/download specific files of your choosing.
+This gives you the freedom to make smaller backups and store them anywhere you want - all automatically
+- **Remote Control**
+  - Using the `socket` and `Servers` interfaces, you can issue commands to the server in the same way as typing commands in your server's console on the web interface
+  - This is very powerful _(and dangerous, be careful about who has access to these tools!)_
+  - CFC uses this to issue admin commands from a discord command, as well as relaying chat messages from Discord -> In-game

 ## Installation
 ```
 npm i @cfc-servers/wispjs@v2